 Ticket instalment plan

-If a payment is missed, or you decide you no longer want to attend the festival, a refund on the amount already paid will not be possible.
-The four-part scheme offer will end once there is less than four months to go before the festival, but the two-part will still be on offer.
+If a payment is missed, or you decide you no longer want to attend the festival, a refund on the amount already paid is not possible.
+The four-part scheme offer ended once there is less than four months to go before the festival, but the two-part will still be on offer.

 Coach travel